 The Cost to Convert Your Attic

-Additional Home Addition Costs: Permits and Plans
+More Home Addition Costs: Permits and Plans

 Careful!
 Self-builds are a lot more complex than they seem.
-In fact, a home addition requires pretty much the same elements as building a new home: electricity, plumbing, insulation, etc. Some of these elements need to be installed by a licensed professional – meaning that you wouldn’t be able to do the work yourself.
+In fact, a home addition requires pretty much the same elements as building a new home: electricity, plumbing, insulation, etc. Some of these elements need to be installed by a licensed professional, meaning that you wouldn’t be able to do the work yourself.
 For instance, you’ll need qualified tradesmen for both electrical and plumbing work.

 Essentially, self-builds can seem attractive because of the savings you’ll make in labour hours.
 However, there are so many details that need to be considered, which will cost you time and require you to be extremely organized.

-We Know The Best Home Addition Contractors Out There!
+We Know the Best Home Addition Contractors Out There!

-A Renovation Advisor with You Every Step of The Way
+A Renovation Advisor With You Every Step of the Way

 Get Quotes Now!

 Call us or fill out our form to get in touch with one of our Renovation Advisors today!
 They’ll rally up home addition contractors to bid on your project!
 Our service is at no cost or obligation to you.